Intersections of branching random walks on $\mathbb{Z}^8$: Proof of Theorem

 We can see that $\pr{\tau^j_k<m}\le\left(\sup\limits_{x\in\partial B(0,k)}\prstart{\tau_k<\infty}{x}\right)^j$.
 Using this and \Cref{lem:prob_returning_to_partialBk} we get that

 where $c'$ and $c''$ are small positive constants.

-Now we explain how to bound the expectation on the right-hand side of~\eqref{eq:T_from_x} by comparing it to $\pr{\Ttil_{-}\cap\T^{[0,m]},\:0\not\in\T^{[0,m]}_{+}}$.
+Now we explain how to bound the expectation on the right-hand side of~\eqref{eq:T_from_x} by comparing it to $\pr{\til{\T}_{-}\cap\T^{[0,m]},\:0\not\in\T^{[0,m]}_{+}}$.

 We will use the following observation.
 Let $t$ be any finite plane tree and let $v$ be any leaf of $t$ at distance $\ell$ from the root.
-Let $\what{T}$ be as above and let $T$ be a $\GW(\mu)$ tree.
-Then the event that $T$ looks like $t$ and potentially some further tree descending from $v$ is the same as the probability of $\what{\T}^{[0,\ell]}$ looking like $t$, with $v$ being the $\ell$th spine vertex.
+Let $\what{\T}$ be as above and let $T$ denote a (planar) $\GW(\mu)$ tree and a random walk indexed by this tree.
+Then the following two events have the same probability, $\prod_{u\in t\setminus\{v\}}\mu\left(\deg_t(u)\right)$. (i) The tree $T$ is isomorphic to a tree that is obtained from $t$ by attaching to it a (possibly empty) tree from $v$. (ii) The subtree of $\what{\T}$ formed by the spine vertices of indices $[0,\ell]$ and the trees on the two sides of the spine descending from the spine vertices of indices $[0,\ell-1]$ is isomporphic to $t$, with the $\ell$th spine vertex corresponding to $v$.

 By considering the first 0 in $(x+T)$ and using the above property, we can see that

 where $\tau_0$ refers to the first time $(x+\what{X})$ hits 0.
 If $\eta=\max\{i\in[0,{\tau}_0]:\:(x+\what{X})(i)=x\}$ then by restricting to $(x+\what{\T})^{[\eta,{\tau}_0]}$ and viewing this tree and BRW from the ${\tau}_0$th spine vertex, we can upper bound the above probability as